The mailings schedule

 Part D plan premiums and a significant portion of your medication costs.
 We have more information

 online about the Extra Help drug co-payments at:

-Also, if you qualify for Extra Help, you will also pay either a low or no initial deductible and will
+Also, if you qualify for Extra Help, you pay either a low or no initial deductible and will

-not be subject to the Coverage Gap or Donut Hole portion of their Medicare Part D plan.
+not be subject to the Coverage Gap or Donut Hole portion of your Medicare Part D plan coverage.